Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Discussion

-Despite these limitations, the consistency of our results across multiple measures, such as reaction icons, comment text, topical domains, and regression analyses, supports our central conclusion that schadenfreude has become a structured, context-dependent feature of online news engagement.
-Rather than being an incidental byproduct of online hostility, it constitutes a measurable and enduring mode of affective participation that reflects deeper moral and political dynamics in the digital public sphere.
+Despite these limitations, the consistency of our results across reaction icons, comment text, topical domains, and regression analyses supports our central conclusion: schadenfreude has become a structured, context-dependent feature of online news engagement---a measurable mode of affective participation reflecting deeper moral and political dynamics in the digital public sphere.